aseprite/aseprite/INSTALL.md

     -DCMAKE_OSX_DEPLOYMENT_TARGET:STRING=10.4
     -DCMAKE_OSX_SYSROOT:STRING=/SDKs/MacOSX10.4u.sdk

-# How to use installed third party libraries?
+# Using shared third party libraries

 If you don't want to use the embedded code of third party libraries (i.e. to use your installed versions), you can disable static linking configuring each `USE_SHARED_` option.

-After running `cmake -G`, you edit `build/CMakeCache.txt` file, and enable the `USE_SHARED_` flag (set its value to `ON`) of the library that you want to be linked dynamically.
+After running `cmake -G`, you can edit `build/CMakeCache.txt` file, and enable the `USE_SHARED_` flag (set its value to `ON`) of the library that you want to be linked dynamically.

-# How to profile Aseprite?
+# Profiling

 You must compile with `Profile` configuration.
 For example on Linux: